US seeks to address Turkish Syria concerns

 In earlier reaction:

-- Syrian President Bashar al-Assad condemned the incursion, saying: "The brutal Turkish aggression" on Afrin was part of Ankara's policy of "support for terrorism" in Syria
+- Syrian President Bashar al-Assad condemned the incursion, saying Turkey was supporting terrorism

 - Russia - a key ally of President Assad - also said it was concerned by the news, and withdrew some of its troops based in the area

-- Iran, another Syria ally, called for a quick end to the operation "to prevent a deepening of the crisis" in Syria.
+- Iran, another Syria ally, called for a quick end to the operation "to prevent a deepening of the crisis" in Syria

 - The European Union's diplomatic chief Federica Mogherini said she was "extremely worried" by the offensive